Summer 1789-1790 (slides)

 Censer and Hunt, Liberty, Equality, Fraternity, pp. 49-61.

 Discussion: Becoming a Revolutionary

-The three primary sources below let you see how different people responded to many aspects of the Revolution.
+The primary sources below let you see how different people responded to many aspects of the Revolution.
 Some passages show them reacting to famous moments in the history (for example, Wille comments on the storming of the Bastille); in other passages, writers respond to less famous, but equally important, aspects of life in this period.
 As you read, pay careful attention to the aspects of the Revolution that the writers find most positive or most disturbing; think also about how they group people or events.

 Jean George Wille, Mémoires et journal, ed.
 G. Duplessis (Paris: Jules Renouard, 1857), vol. 2; selections translated by Rebecca L. Spang; on-line.
 [Wille was a German-born artist who had long lived in France and was a member of the Royal Academy of Painting and Sculpture.
 He was 74 years old in 1789.
 Some examples of his work can be found on-line.]